Full House Kiss: Gameplay

-Most of the gameplay is focused on housekeeping tasks.
-Every day after you get back from school, you have chores asked of you by each household member and a finite amount of time to get them done.
-You do them well or badly depending on choices you make.
-At the end of the evening, the boys all visit you to report on how you did.
+Full House Kiss is an otome game with dating simulation elements.
+Every day after school, members of the protagonist's household have chore requests with a finite amount of time to get them done.
+Performance is determined by choices the player makes.
+At the end of the evening, the love interests all visit the player to report on how they did.